Skip to content →

 Projects can be part of multiple roadmaps.
 Add a project from the roadmap or from the project details sidebar in the project view.

-Learn how we designed and built the timeline view in this video with the Linear team.
+Learn how we designed and built our first iteration of the timeline view in this video with the Linear team.

 The All tab shows all projects on the roadmap.
 The Backlog tab shows any projects with that status.
 Planned and In Progress projects show up under the Active tab.
 Closed projects include those that have been completed or cancelled.
 The roadmap will open on the tab you last selected.